aws-powertools/powertools-lambda-java/docs/core/tracing.md

     }
     ```

+## Override default object mapper

+You can optionally choose to override default object mapper which is used to serialize method response and exceptions when enabled.
+You might
+want to supply custom object mapper in order to control how serialisation is done, for example, when you want to log only
+specific fields from received event due to security.

+=== "App.java"

+    ```java hl_lines="10-14"
+    import software.amazon.lambda.powertools.tracing.Tracing;
+    import software.amazon.lambda.powertools.tracing.TracingUtils;
+    import static software.amazon.lambda.powertools.tracing.CaptureMode.RESPONSE;

+    /**
+     * Handler for requests to Lambda function.
+     */
+    public class App implements RequestHandler<APIGatewayProxyRequestEvent, APIGatewayProxyResponseEvent> { static {
+            ObjectMapper objectMapper = new ObjectMapper();
+            SimpleModule simpleModule = new SimpleModule();
+            objectMapper.registerModule(simpleModule);

+            TracingUtils.defaultObjectMapper(objectMapper);
+        }

+        @Tracing(captureMode = RESPONSE)
+        public APIGatewayProxyResponseEvent handleRequest(final APIGatewayProxyRequestEvent input, final Context context) {
+            ...
+        }
+    }
+    ```

 ## Utilities

 Tracing modules comes with certain utility method when you don't want to use annotation for capturing a code block